shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "But I can't!
 You see, I have this scar—"

 "Did you hear me?
 I said run!"
-He slapped her on the back with the stick and prodded her to start going.
+He threw the stick in the direction she was supposed to run.

 She walked in the direction Wryonin and Mudrich went.

 “Are you deaf?
 I said run!”

 “Yes, sir.”
 Ersatzica picked up the pace.
+She picked up the stick as she passed it.

-Wryonin and Mudrich were quite a bit, jogging along the trail at a pace they considered a jog, but for Ersatzica, it was a sprint.
+Wryonin and Mudrich were quite a bit ahead, jogging along the trail at a pace they considered a jog, but for Ersatzica, it was a sprint.

 “Wait up!”
 Ersatzica yelled.

 Mudrich stopped and ran to her.
 “There you are!”
-Mudrich ran beside Ersie, while Wryonin kept at his pace ahead of them.
+Mudrich ran beside Ersie, while Wryonin kept his pace ahead of them.
 "Wow, Ersie!
 You're actually keeping up!
 See?
 I knew you could do it!"

 Ersatzica breathed heavily.
 "I… need… to… take… a breather."
 She slowed down to her jog pace, then to a walk, then she stopped and rested her hands on her knees.